ecerami/samtools_primer/README.md

 [3]  If you are curious, you can look up all the bowtie specific SAM fields in [bowtie2 manual](http://bowtie-bio.sourceforge.net/bowtie2/manual.shtml) (refer to "optional fields" within the SAM output section.)

 [4]  The complete list of data types and predefined optional fields are provided in the official [SAM Format Specification](http://samtools.sourceforge.net/SAM1.pdf).

+[5]  How exactly is the order of genotypes determined?
+This is formally specified in the [VCF version 4.1 specification](http://www.1000genomes.org/wiki/Analysis/Variant%20Call%20Format/vcf-variant-call-format-version-41).
+According to the specification, each allele is assigned an index value, starting at 0.
+For example, in a VCF row with reference T and alternative alleles G and C, we set T=0, G=1, and C=2.

+With three alleles, and the assumption that we are working with a diploid organism, there are (3 choose 2 or P(3,2)) permutations for a total of 6 permutations.
+Each permutation is described by their index values.
+For example, TT (both alleles are T) is described as (0,0), whereas CC (both alleles are C) is described as (2,2).
+The ordering of each permutations is then determined by the equation:  `F(j,k) = (k*(k+1)/2)+j`, where j,k refer to allele index values.
+For example, TT (0,0) = 0, whereas CC (2,2) = (2*(2+1)/2) + 2 = 5.

+[6] But, wait!
+The *e. coli* genome is haploid, i.e. there is only a single set of genes.
+And, there is therefore never the possibility of having two alleles at the same position.
+SAMtools, however is designed to work with diploid genomes, and always calculates genotypes based on the assumption of a diploid genome.
+To get around this assumption in our simulated case, we can assume that the *e. coli* reads come from a pool of samples, and the genotypes represent alternatives alleles present in the pool.

 ## Glossary